-NOTE1: calibration for UMi, Uma, RMa is not performed for the automotive scenario, but UMi, Uma, RMa can be considered for future evaluations of the automotive sensing target scenarios.
-Calibration for UMi, Uma, RMa is expected to be performed for another sensing scenario.
+NOTE1: calibration for UMi, UMa, RMa, SMa is not performed for the automotive scenario, but UMi, UMa, RMa, SMa can be considered for future evaluations of the automotive sensing target scenarios.
+Calibration for UMi, UMa, RMa, SMa is expected to be performed for another sensing scenario.

 NOTE2: A percentage of TRPs/UEs that have sensing capabilities may be considered for future evaluations.